[ Lymph Notes home ] [ Click to read 'Benefits of NLN Membership' ]

 By trisha

 Living successfully with lymphedema is a balancing act between being active without overdoing and making the condition worse.
-The following are the steps I took that made it possible for me to successfully go backpacking with my son's the Boy Scout troop!
+The following are the steps I took that made it possible for me to successfully go backpacking with my son's Scout troop!

 When I developed lymphedema as a result of breast cancer surgery, I thought that I would not be able to backpack any more because of this condition.